 Be as certain as you can be that your story is lean and mean — after all, you don’t have a huge word count within which to tell a fully rounded story, so every sentence is of critical importance.

 Keep your dialogue tags simple, root out clichés and ensure your writing is pacy and varied.

 All these things, and more, can be accomplished with AutoCrit.
 Much more than your standard grammar checker or basic line-editing tool, AutoCrit analyzes your text in a multitude of ways to help you edit like a pro and produce writing that publishers will bite your hand off to print.

-If you want to turn your stories into the gripping, impactful experiences they should be — to go the extra mile and present the best possible work you can — why not give AutoCrit a try for less than $1 per day.
+If you want to turn your stories into the gripping, impactful experiences they should be — to go the extra mile and present the best possible work you can — why not give AutoCrit a try for just $1.